olcf/olcf-user-docs/data/index.rst

 Three Project Archive Areas Facilitae Collaboration on Archival Data
 --------------------------------------------------------------------

 To facilitate collaboration among researchers, the OLCF provides (3) distinct types of project-centric archival storage areas: *Member Archive* directories, *Project Archive* directories, and *World Archive* directories.
-These directories should be used for storage of data not immediately needed in either the Project Home (NFS) areas or Project Work (Alpine) areas and to serve as a location to store backup copies of project-related files.
+These directories should be used for storage of data not immediately needed in either the Project Home (NFS) areas or Project Work (Alpine2) areas and to serve as a location to store backup copies of project-related files.

 As with the three project work areas, the difference between these three areas lies in the accessibility of data to project members and to researchers outside of the project.
 Member Archive directories are accessible only by an individual project member by default, Project Archive directories are accessible by all project members, and World Archive directories are readable by any user on the system.